 Skip to main content

 In this guide, we will quickly set up a running environment and experiment with some simple SQL commands.
-Our environment will include all the core OpenHouse services such as Catalog Service, House Table service and others, a Spark 3.1 engine and also HDFS namenode and datanode.
-By the end of this walkthrough, we will have created some tables on OpenHouse, inserted data in them, and queried data.
+Our environment will include all the core OpenHouse services such as Catalog Service, House Table service and others, a Spark 3.1 engine and also MinIO S3 Instance.
+In this walkthrough, we will create some tables on OpenHouse, insert data in them and query the data.
 For more information on various docker environments and how to set them up please see the SETUP.md guide.

 In the consecutive optional section, you can learn more about some simple GRANT REVOKE commands and how OpenHouse manages access control.